HUMAN DISPLAY : CLOTHING

 And all choices lead to the same place.
 The blue collar workers wear ties, the workers wear blue jeans.
 Individual identity in terms of work appearance has largely dissapeared.

-Now we find identity and purpose in our free time activites, hobbies and holidays.
+Now we find identity and purpose in our free time activites, hobbies, and holidays.

-(The fracturing of society into various sub cultures first manifested in the 1960s.
-I believe this first showed itself with mods, rockers, and hippies, in Britain's first generation without army conscription.)
+The fracturing of society into various sub cultures first manifested in the 1960s.
+I believe this first showed itself with mods, rockers, and hippies, in Britain's first generation without army conscription.

 Back to Chapter Three : Civilisation's Habitual Ruts

-Back to THE SENSE OF IT ALL Priority Pages
+Back to THE PANORAMA SENSES Priority Pages